Abu Musab al-Zarqawi: Post-U.S. invasion of Iraq

-In October 2004, a message on an Islamic Web site posted in the name of the spokesman of Zarqawi's group announced that Zarqawi had sworn his network's allegiance to Osama bin Laden and al Qaeda.
+In October 2004, a message on an Islamic Web site posted by a JTJ spokesman announced that al-Zarqawi had sworn JTJ's allegiance to bin Laden and al-Qaeda.
 The message stated:

 Numerous messages were passed between 'Abu Musab' (Allah protect him) and the al-Qaeda brotherhood over the past eight months, establishing a dialogue between them.
 No sooner had the calls been cut off than Allah chose to restore them, and our most generous brothers in al-Qaeda came to understand the strategy of the Tawhid wal-Jihad organization in Iraq, the land of the two rivers and of the Caliphs, and their hearts warmed to its methods and overall mission.
 Let it be known that al-Tawhid wal-Jihad pledges both its leaders and its soldiers to the mujahid commander, Sheikh 'Osama bin Laden' (in word and in deed) and to jihad for the sake of Allah until there is no more discord [among the ranks of Islam] and all of the religion turns toward Allah...
 By Allah, O sheikh of the mujahideen, if you bid us plunge into the ocean, we would follow you.
 If you ordered it so, we would obey.
 If you forbade us something, we would abide by your wishes.
 For what a fine commander you are to the armies of Islam, against the inveterate infidels and apostates!

-On December 27, 2004, Al Jazeera broadcast an audiotape of bin Laden calling Zarqawi "the prince of al Qaeda in Iraq" and asked "all our organization brethren to listen to him and obey him in his good deeds."
-Since that time, Zarqawi had referred to his own organization as Tanzim Qaidat al-Jihad fi Bilad al-Rafidayn.
+On December 27, 2004, Al Jazeera broadcast an audiotape of bin Laden calling al-Zarqawi "the prince of al-Qaeda in Iraq" and asked "all our organization brethren to listen to him and obey him in his good deeds."

-In May 2007, President George W. Bush declassified a U.S. intelligence report that stated that bin Laden had enlisted Zarqawi to plan strikes inside the U.S., and warned that in January 2005 bin Laden had assigned Zarqawi to organize a cell inside Iraq that would be used to plan and carry out attacks against the U.S. "Bin Laden tasked the terrorist Zarqawi ... with forming a cell to conduct terrorist attacks outside of Iraq," Bush stated in a commencement address at the Coast Guard Academy.
-"Bin Laden emphasized that America should be Zarqawi's No. 1 priority."
+In May 2007, George W. Bush declassified a U.S. intelligence report that stated that bin Laden had enlisted al-Zarqawi to plan strikes inside the U.S., and warned that in January 2005, bin Laden had assigned al-Zarqawi to organize a cell inside Iraq that would be used to plan and carry out attacks against the U.S. "Bin Laden tasked the terrorist al-Zarqawi ... with forming a cell to conduct terrorist attacks outside of Iraq," Bush stated in a commencement address at the Coast Guard Academy.
+"Bin Laden emphasized that America should be al-Zarqawi's No. 1 priority."